-UAE bars entry to visitors, Saudis limit private sector work over coronavirus
+UAE bars entry to visitors over coronavirus, Saudis limit private sector work

 Bahrain, which this week recorded the GCC’s first death from the disease, will evacuate more citizens from the Iranian city of Mashhad with a second repatriation flight scheduled for Thursday, a Bahraini official told Reuters.

-He said the flight, using an Omani aircraft, had been delayed for a week while quarantine facilities were prepared in Bahrain, where a main isolation center has been set up on a barren island linked to the capital by a causeway.
+He said the flight, using an Omani aircraft, had been delayed for a week while quarantine facilities were prepared in Bahrain, where a main isolation centre has been set up on a barren island linked to the capital by a causeway.

 Gulf airlines have suspended dozens of routes as contagion disrupts global travel.
 The UAE still allows entry of foreign diplomats, and residents and foreign visitors can enter Bahrain.
 Qatar and Oman are permitting transit flights.

-Qatar Airways laid off about 200 Filipino staff in Qatar this week, Philippines Labor Secretary Silvestre Bello told Reuters.
+Qatar Airways laid off about 200 Filipino staff in Qatar this week, Philippines Labour Secretary Silvestre Bello told Reuters.
 Dubai-based Emirates said it has asked pilots to take unpaid leave.

-Reporting by Hesham Abdul Khalek, Stephen Kalin, Alexander Cornwell, Aziz El Yaakoubi, Parisa Hafezi, Lisa Barrington, Yousef Saba, Maher Chmaytelli, Davide Barbuscia, Nayera Abdullah; Writing by Ghaida Ghantous; Editing by Philippa Fletcher/Mark Heinrich and Grant McCool
+Reporting by Hesham Abdul Khalek, Stephen Kalin, Alexander Cornwell, Aziz El Yaakoubi, Parisa Hafezi, Lisa Barrington, Yousef Saba, Maher Chmaytelli, Davide Barbuscia, Nayera Abdallah; Writing by Ghaida Ghantous; Editing by Philippa Fletcher/Mark Heinrich and Grant McCool